-Par 10.4

-During each one (1) Year period, following the Initial Interconnection Date, PREPA shall read the meters at least twelve (12) times to determine the amount of Net Electrical Output delivered to PREPA from the Facility.
-The period between such meter readings (the "Billing Period") shall not exceed thirty-three (33) Days nor be less than twenty-eight (28) Days.
-The Billing Period schedule shall be prepared by PREPA and submitted to Seller on or before January 1 of each Year.
-PREPA shall notify Seller in advance of any change to the Billing Period schedule.
-Seller may be present at its option, during all meter readings.
-PREPA shall provide Seller with a written statement containing the results of such meter readings within ten (10) Days following the reading.
+10.4 For purposes of this Article 10 and Article 11 - COMPENSATION, PAYMENT AND BILLINGS, the "Billing Period" shall be defined as a period not to exceed thirty-three (33) Days nor less than twenty-eight (28) Days.
+The Billing Period schedule shall be prepared by PREPA and submitted to SELLER on or before January 1 of each Year.
+PREPA shall notify SELLER in advance of any change to the Billing Period schedule.
+During each one (1) Year period, following the Initial Synchronization Date, PREPA shall read the meters at least twelve (12) times to determine the amount of Net Electrical Output delivered to PREPA from the Facility.
+At PREPA's option, PREPA may choose to read the meters more frequently and totalize such readings in accordance to the Billing Periods.
+PREPA shall provide SELLER with a written statement containing the reading details and totals within ten (10) Days following the end of each Billing Period.